constantin-b/vimeotheque/readme.txt

 * Initial release

 == Upgrade Notice ==

-= 1.2.6 =
-After upgrading to this version, single video imports won't work anymore unless you enter your Vimeo App client identifier and client secret.
-More about how to register an App on Vimeo here: [How to setup Vimeo OAuth](https://vimeotheque.com/documentation/getting-started/vimeo-oauth-new-interface/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=vimeo-lite-plugin-readme "Vimeo OAuth setup")
+There are no special upgrade notices for now.

 == Troubleshooting ==

-Plugin was tested with latest WordPress version and all default WordPress themes in all major browsers and also mobile devices.
-If anything is wrong on your installation, please submit a support request and tell us the theme you're using, WordPress version and browser/device used for testing.
+Tested with the latest WordPress and default themes across major browsers and mobile.
+If something looks off, please open a support request and include theme, WP version, and browser/device details.